Mykrobin/Minix-src/README.md

-# Minix3.3.0-src
+# Minix3.1.2.a-src
-This repository is about the source code of MINIX-version 3.3.0.
+This repository records the source code of MINIX-version 3.1.2.

 It provides a direct way to read the Minix-3.1.2 source codes.

-The Version of 3.1.2. could be found in branch "3.1.2.a".